VUSN Student Handbook

 2. Applicants with a BSN and a master’s in a non-nursing, business- or health-related field to the Advanced Systems track must be certified or eligible for certification in one of the following:

-3. Applicants with an MSN or MN in Nursing Education to the Advanced Systems track must complete additional MSN level courses in Nursing and Healthcare Leadership as part of the DNP program and prior to enrollment in DNP courses, which lengthens the program of studies.
-A gap analysis will be conducted to evaluate completion of graduate level courses in Leadership, Finance, and Quality Improvement.
-The program length will be based on the individual gap analysis.
-After completing the MSN level courses, the student continues in DNP courses.
-Applicants with MSN or MN in Nursing Education to the advanced systems practice track must be certified or eligible for certification in one of the following:
+3. Applicants with an MSN or MN in Nursing Education to the Advanced Systems track may complete additional courses and practice hours as part of the DNP program, which may lengthen the program of studies.
+A gap analysis will be conducted to evaluate completion of graduate-level courses in Leadership, Finance, and Quality Improvement.
+Applicants with MSN or MN in Nursing Education to the advanced systems practice track must be certified or eligible le for certification in one of the following:

 • Entry to DNP Executive Leadership Track